- Comprises the fields of advertising, media communication & public relations.

 Journalism is a discipline of gathering, writing and reporting news, and more broadly, it includes the process of editing and presenting news articles.
 It applies to various media, including newspapers, magazines, radio, internet, digital photography and television.
 Journalists are expected to be at the scene of a story to gather information for their reports in the field.
 Reports are almost always edited in newsrooms, the offices where journalists and editors work to prepare news content.
 Developing investigative skills will lead to better research and reports.

 This study involves the planning, creation, production and placement of ads (print) and commercials (broadcast).
 It includes theoretical and applied aspects of advertising, the design of both periodical and specialized publications.
-Advertising agencies are responsible for practically all newspaper and consumer magazine ads, outdoor and indoor displays, radio and television commercials, and ads that appear in professional, technical and business to-business publications.
+Advertising agencies are responsible for practically all newspaper and consumer magazine ads, outdoor and indoor displays, radio and television commercials, and ads that appear in professional, technical and business-to-business publications.
 They must create advertisements that persuade the public to buy a product.

-This study concerns the practical application, structure, processes, aesthetics, responsibilities and effects of the mass media and the investigation of the role mass media has played, and continues to play on society and the individual.
-Mass Communication majors seek out how and why media reflects our social values, and how public policy draws boundaries for such mediums of communication.
+This study concerns the practical application, structure, processes, aesthetics, responsibilities and effects of the mass media and the investigation of the role mass media has played and continues to play on society and the individual.
+Mass Communication majors seek out how and why the media reflects our social values, and how public policy draws boundaries for such mediums of communication.
 Students will understand and apply ethical principles that can be used to prevent and resolve potential conflicts and dilemmas in the operation of the mass media, and legal issues and regulations affecting mass communication.

-Radio and Television (Broadcast Journalism
+Radio and Television (Broadcast Journalism)

 A discipline of gathering, writing and reporting news, and also includes the process of editing and presenting news articles.